 If you have no plans to consume or use the fruit right away, go with green bananas or ones that are about to ripen.
 This way you have a couple of days before the fruit ripens.

 Now let’s talk about what to do with the fruit when you get home.

 How To Store Unripe Bananas

 If you, however, are in a hurry to ripen the bananas, there is a trick that helps with that.
 Place the fruit in a brown paper bag and fold the opening.
-This traps the ethylene gas that the fruit emits, and that’s responsible for the ripening process.
+This traps the ethylene gas the fruit emits which is responsible for the ripening process.
 That’s why it’s often not recommended to store bananas near other fruits or veggies.
-Within a few days, the bananas should be perfectly ripe.
+Within a couple of days, the bananas should be perfectly ripe.